nvdaaddons/DevGuide/readme.md

 Typically, an add-on which accepts scripts will have a list of command:function map somewhere in the module.
 The simplest is a gestures (commands) dictionary, a python dictionary (typically named __gestures) which holds commands as keys and scripts as values for these keys (more than one key, or command can be bound to scripts).
 These dictionaries are loaded when add-on loads and is cleared when either NvDA exits or the app for the app module loses focus (that is, the user has switched to another program).

 Another way to bind scripts is via runtime insertion.
 This is done by creating another gestures dictionary apart from __gestures dictionary which holds context-sensitive gestures such as manipulating a single control.
 Then the developer would use inputCore.bindGesture (or inputCore.bindGestures if more than one gestures/scripts are defined) to define certain gestures for a time, then using inputCore.clearGestures then inputCore.bindGestures(__gestures) to remove the added gestures.
-A more elegant way, which involves scripts for specific objects, will be covered when we talk about overlay classes.
+A more elegant way, which involves scripts for specific objects, will be covered when we talk about app modules and assigning gestures to specific parts of a program.

 In a similar manner to scripts, the UI module allows you to say or braille what your add-on is doing.
 This is done by using `ui.message(something to say)` where `something to say` is replaced by a string for NVDA to say.
 We'll not go over `ui.message` here (you'll see examples of those), but what's more important is scripts, so we'll focus on that in this section.